 Andrew is currently an assistant research scientist in the Biospheric Sciences Laboratory at NASA Goddard Space Flight Center and ESSIC at University of Maryland.
-His main goal is to understand how climate variability and extremes influence global plant function, and the consequent water and carbon cycle responses.
-Drylands are a large focus of his work.
+His main goal is to understand how environmental variability and extremes influence global plant function, and the consequent water cycle responses.
+This includes managed vegetation (crops, rangeland forage) and natural vegetation.
+Drylands, such as in the western U.S., are a large focus of his work.

-At NASA, Andrew is a NASA ECOSTRESS science team member and uses high-resolution satellite-based land surface temperature to understand global ecosystem vulnerability.
-He also co-leads and manages "ARID," which is a scoping study for whether global drylands should be the next NASA Terrestrial Ecology Program field campaign.
+At NASA, Andrew is a NASA ECOSTRESS science team member where he uses high-resolution satellite-based land surface temperature to understand global ecosystem and vegetation response to drought.
+He also co-leads and manages "ARID," which is a scoping study for a dryland field campaign under the NASA Terrestrial Ecology Program.

 Andrew was formerly a NASA Postdoctoral Program fellow at NASA GSFC with Ben Poulter and collaborating with Joanna Joiner, Randy Koster, and Abhishek Chatterjee.
-He investigated the effects of rainfall intermittency on the terrestrial biosphere using NASA satellites (SMAP, MODIS, and OCO-2).
+He investigated the effects of rainfall frequency and intensity on global vegetation using NASA satellites (SMAP, MODIS, and OCO-2).

 In April 2021, Andrew received his Ph.D. from MIT working with Professor Dara Entekhabi.
 At MIT, he used NASA's Soil Moisture Active Passive (SMAP) satellite retrievals of soil moisture and vegetation optical depth to understand fundamentally how water moves through the soil-plant continuum following rainfall events at large spatial scales.
 A portion of his work included developing and improving algorithms for retrieving soil and plant water content from microwave satellite brightness temperature observations.